Where We Be

 The Walls of Jerusalem were built in the 1500s by order of Suleiman the Magnificent and stretch for about 2½ miles

 Jaffa Gate is a main entry point into the walled city (along with Damascus Gate in the Muslim Quarter).
+Above you can see people climbing the stairs up from Mamilla Pavilion towards Jaffa Gate.

 The Citadel near Jaffa Gate is lit up at night and quite beautiful.
-It was originally
+It was originally built to strengthen a strategically weak point in the Old City's defenses.

-The images superimposed onto the walls tell a wordless pictorial tale of the
+The images superimposed onto the walls tell a wordless pictorial tale of the history of Jerusalem.
+The show is worthwhile for the dramatic setting alone.

-sound and light show using the walls beneath the Tower of David as a backdrop
+The Citadel is the setting for the Tower of David Night Spectacular Show, a sound and light show using the walls beneath the Tower of David as a backdrop

-The Dome of the Rock with its golden dome and blue tiles situated atop the Temple Mount is the focal point of the Old City
+The Dome of the Rock, with its golden dome and blue tiles, situated atop the Temple Mount, is the focal point of the Old City

 Fine panorama from the Mount of Olives